Mourning for the dead, thankful for our lives: Remembering my journey to Kedarnath | Entertainment

 Every minute of the eight it took to get to the helipad in Kedarnath made us realise how vulnerable we were.
 It was not just because of the magnificence of nature and our tiny chopper but also because there were barely any safety norms being followed.

 Five of us had taken the chopper from Phata after an exhausting eight-hour wait to board it.
 That was how crowded it was.
 We could see helicopters taking off with no one checking to see the luggage.
-Though the ticket said not more than two kilograms would be allowed, heliservice employees were letting everybody board with their bags, no matter how many or how heavy.
+Though the ticket, costing Rs 2,360 each way, said not more than two kilograms would be allowed, heliservice employees were letting everybody board with their bags, no matter how many or how heavy.

 Such has been the rush this year that online helicopter tickets get sold out within minutes of opening.
 About half a dozen service providers operate from Guptkashi, Phata and Sersi, about seven to eight kilometres from each other, to Kedarnath.